 \subsection{CSI Acquisition for RIS-Assisted MmWave Massive MIMO}

-Although the RIS introduced in Section~\ref{SecChannelModeling} can potentially improve the signal coverage of mmWave massive MIMO, it introduces additional channel links.
+The RIS introduced in Section~\ref{SecChannelModeling} can improve the signal coverage of mmWave massive MIMO by creating additional channel links.
 The beam training and channel estimation for RIS-assisted mmWave massive MIMO worth further investigation, especially in the dynamic wireless environment with multiple RISs.
-The low-cost and passive characteristics of RIS and hardware constraints should be taken into account.
+The low-cost and passive characteristic of RIS and hardware constraints should be taken into account.